pstadler/ticker.sh/README.md

 > Real-time stock tickers from the command-line.

 `ticker.sh` is a simple shell script using the Yahoo Finance API as a data source.
-It features colored output and is able to display pre- and post-market prices.
+It features colored output and is able to display pre- and post-market prices (denoted with `*`).

 ![ticker.sh](https://raw.githubusercontent.com/pstadler/ticker.sh/master/screenshot.png)